-Continue on a separate sheet of paper if there isn’t enough space on the form for all your cases.
+Continue on a separate sheet of paper if there is not enough space on the form for all your cases.

-If you don’t know exactly how much a particular fee is going to be when you are filling the form in, estimate the amount due.
+If you do not know exactly how much a particular fee is going to be when you are filling the form in, estimate the amount due.

 Provide an address for correspondence.